John Derbyshire: Published works

 He has also written numerous articles for various publications, including National Review, The New Criterion, The American Conservative and The Washington Times.

-Derbyshire records a weekly podcast called "Radio Derb," in which he comments on current events.
+Derbyshire recorded a weekly podcast called "Radio Derb," from 2004 to 2025, in which he comments on current events.
 The podcast was hosted on the National Review website before being moved to Taki's Magazine.
-It is now hosted on VDARE.
+It was later hosted on VDARE and then the ZBlog.
+The podcast was the longest running Paleoconservative podcast at the time of its completion with 1000 episodes (over 600 hours of content).